 2. Oanda

 Oanda is a great fit for US traders who value technical analysis, making it our second choice.
-This broker is known for its powerful TradingView and MetaTrader 4 integrations, offering cutting-edge charting and analysis tools that appeal to serious traders.
-Oanda also offers a Technical Analysis feature that is easy to install via the trading platform.
-It provides intraday market scanning, volatility analysis, performance statistics, and customizable daily market reports.
+This broker is recognised for its robust integrations with TradingView and MetaTrader, providing cutting-edge charting and analysis tools that cater to serious traders.
+Oanda offers a Technical Analysis feature that is easily installed via the trading platform.
+It provides intraday market scanning, volatility analysis, performance statistics, and customisable daily market reports.

-Oanda also offers its own proprietary award-winning trading platform, which includes a suite of forex tools, over 68 forex pairs, and leverage up to 50:1.
-The competitive pricing structure is great, with spreads starting from 0.0 pips and a flexible commission model that scales based on trade size.
-Also, it’s a US regulated forex broker with licenses from CFTC and NFA.
+Oanda offers its own proprietary, award-winning trading platform, which includes a suite of forex tools, over 68 forex pairs, and leverage of up to 50:1.
+The competitive pricing structure is excellent, with spreads starting from 0.0 pips and a flexible commission model that scales based on trade size.
+Additionally, it’s a US-regulated forex broker holding licenses from the CFTC and NFA.

 Feature | Information |